John Thomas Kennedy

 John Thomas Kennedy (July 22, 1885 – September 26, 1969) was a highly decorated officer in the United States Army with the rank of Brigadier General.
 He distinguished himself during the fighting with Moro rebels in the Philippines in 1909 and received the Congressional Medal of Honor, the United States Armed Forces' highest military decoration awarded for valor.
 He was the last surviving US veteran of the Philippine–American War to receive that medal.

-Kennedy served in the Army for 36 years, distinguishing himself as Regimental commander in World War I. He rose to the general's rank during in 1942 and commanded the training center at Fort Bragg during the World War II.
+Kennedy served in the Army for 36 years, distinguishing himself as Regimental commander in World War I. He rose to the general's rank in 1942 and commanded the training center at Fort Bragg during the World War II.

 Early life

-John T. Kennedy was born on July 22, 1885 in Hendersonville, South Carolina as the son of farmer Silas Cox Kennedy and his wife Ida Susannah Catherine Funchess.
+John T. Kennedy was born on July 22, 1885, in Hendersonville, South Carolina as the son of farmer Silas Cox Kennedy and his wife Ida Susannah Catherine Funchess.
 He was second oldest child and had six siblings, growing up on his father's farm near Orangeburg, South Carolina.
 His family later moved to Orangeburg where young John received his early education.
 He was admitted to The Citadel, a noted military academy in Charleston, South Carolina but left after one year when he was able to secure an appointment to the United States Military Academy at West Point, New York.